laravel/docs/cache.md

     - [Registering The Driver](#registering-the-driver)
 - [Events](#events)

+<a name="introduction"></a>
+## Introduction

+Some of the data retrieval or processing tasks performed by your application could be CPU intensive or take several seconds to complete.
+When this is the case, it is common to cache the retrieved data for a time so it can retrieved quickly on subsequent requests for the same data.
+The cached data is usually stored in a very fast data store such as [Memcached](https://memcached.org) or [Redis](https://redis.io).

+Thankfully, Laravel provides an expressive, unified API for various cache backends, allowing you to take advantage of their blazing fast data retrieval and speed up your web application.

 <a name="configuration"></a>
 ## Configuration

-Laravel provides an expressive, unified API for various caching backends.
-The cache configuration is located at `config/cache.php`.
+Your application's cache configuration file is located at `config/cache.php`.
 In this file you may specify which cache driver you would like to be used by default throughout your application.
 Laravel supports popular caching backends like [Memcached](https://memcached.org) and [Redis](https://redis.io) out of the box.

 The cache configuration file also contains various other options, which are documented within the file, so make sure to read over these options.
-By default, Laravel is configured to use the `file` cache driver, which stores the serialized, cached objects in the filesystem.
+By default, Laravel is configured to use the `file` cache driver, which stores the serialized, cached objects on the server's filesystem.
 For larger applications, it is recommended that you use a more robust driver such as Memcached or Redis.
 You may even configure multiple cache configurations for the same driver.

 <a name="driver-prerequisites"></a>
 ### Driver Prerequisites